pawelszydlo/bash-cmd-timer/README.md

 # bash-cmd-timer
-Display a timer in the upper-right hand side of your console, timing current command.
+Live timer and logger of command execution times.

 ###Quick Start
 Download and install the script: